NicoKandut/3d-object-detection/yolo-3d-poc/README.md

 This repository contains multiple applications and one library.
 All apps utilize the library to a certain extent.

+To get a better understanding of the project, I suggest you check out [app-scan-big-file](./app-scan-big-file) first.
+It encapsulates the core idea of the project.

 ### Applications

 Here is a list of all applications in this repository.